digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/bond-extension.rst

   :start-after: -- CREATE_FIXED_RATE_BOND_INSTRUMENT_BEGIN
   :end-before: -- CREATE_FIXED_RATE_BOND_INSTRUMENT_END

-Once the instrument is created, you can book a holding on it using :ref:`Account.credit <module-daml-finance-interface-account-account-92922>`.
+Once this is done, you can create a holding on it using :ref:`Account.credit <module-daml-finance-interface-account-account-92922>`.

 Floating Rate